nickandreevv/nickandreevv/README.md

 # 💫 About Me:
 Hello there!
 My name is Nikita.
-I am a junior frontend developer from Russia!
+I am a frontend developer from Russia!

 ## 🌐 Socials: